claudio-silva/claude-artifact-runner/npx/docker/README.md

 - Build the Docker image with both version and `latest` tags
 - Read the version from `npx/package.json`
 - Display the created tags
+- Build for your current platform (useful for local testing)

+**Note:** The build script is for local testing only.
+When publishing, the publish script will rebuild the image anyway, so you don't need to run build first.

 The Dockerfile installs Node.js v23.11.0 (which includes npx) and the `run-claude-artifact` npm package globally.